felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ### Discounts

 **Discount ref code** is the ref code associated with Uber Eats discounts in your EPOS.
-Refer to your connected EPOS documentation on the HubRise website to know how to handle discounts in your EPOS.
+Refer to your EPOS documentation on the HubRise website to know how to handle discounts in your EPOS.

 ### Charges